 It is recommended the outdoor unit be mounted upon a solid base that will not shift or settle.
 Top of base should be two inches above grade.
-Thought should be given to water drainage away from the outdoor unit.
+This allows enough height for normal defrost ice build up below the unit in freezing weather.
+Thought should be given to water drainage away from the outdoor unit in summer and when the defrost ice melts on warmer winter days.
 Drain holes in the base pan must be kept clear.